John Glen (director): Directorial style

 Glen's films contain a recurring motif in the form of a startled pigeon that makes the actor (as well as the audience) jump; it is especially noticeable in his five James Bond films.
 Variations exist; in some cases, the animal is a cat (A View to a Kill) or a monkey (The Living Daylights).
 As editor of Moonraker, Glen was responsible for creating the "double-taking pigeon", an editing trick that makes it appear as if a bird in St Mark's Square in Venice cannot believe its eyes when Bond's (Roger Moore) gondola transforms into a hovercraft.
 In addition, all of Glen's Bond films feature a character who dies by falling from a height, in a sequence commonly accompanied by the same "male scream" sound effect.

-Glen often re-used actors in his films.
-In his autobiography, he states that he wanted to cast Timothy Dalton in Christopher Columbus: The Discovery but that Dalton left the project before shooting commenced; Glen wonders whether – following an argument at the end of shooting on Licence to Kill – Dalton did not wish to appear in any more of his films.
+Glen often reused actors in his films.
+In his autobiography, he wrote that he wanted to cast Timothy Dalton in Christopher Columbus: The Discovery, but Dalton left the project before shooting commenced; Glen wondered whether – following an argument at the end of shooting on Licence to Kill – Dalton did not wish to appear in any more of his films.
 Several other cast members from the Glen Bond films appear in Christopher Columbus: the Discovery; among them are Robert Davi (who played Franz Sanchez in Licence to Kill), Benicio del Toro (who played Dario in Licence to Kill), and Michael Gothard (who played Emile Leopold Locque in For Your Eyes Only).
+He cast Maryam d'Abo in three projects, including The Living Daylights, because she was one of his favourite actresses.

 By far his most frequent acting collaborator was Roger Moore, who worked with Glen on eleven films.